SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-7-2bring-on-the-fire.markdown

-                Here we reuse the SpriteBatch from the main game class setting the corresponding Sprite Blend mode according to the Emitter (so we can use both additive and alpha blended effects (more on that when we use this).&nbsp; The rest of the code is well commented (from the original MS sample) were we use the particles lifetime to adjust the alpha part of the particle (making if fade out as it dies) and the scale (to make the particle grow as it dies).
+                Here we reuse the SpriteBatch from the main game class setting the corresponding Sprite Blend mode according to the Emitter (so we can use both additive and alpha blended effects (more on that when we use this).
+The rest of the code is well commented (from the original MS sample) were we use the particles lifetime to adjust the alpha part of the particle (making if fade out as it dies) and the scale (to make the particle grow as it dies).